 It’s tempting to jump on the lowest quote you find, but be careful.
 Many companies you find online are actually “brokers,” not movers.
 They often provide a low initial price to get your deposit, only to sell your job to another mover, which can lead to the final cost being much higher than you expected.
 A reputable company will provide a transparent and detailed estimate.
 At Starving Students, we’ve built our reputation since 1973 on providing unmatched value and clear pricing for our long-distance moves, so you know what to expect from the start.

-Myth: All Moving Companies Are Basically the Same
+Myth: All Cross-Country Movers Are the Same

 This is one of the most dangerous myths.
 The reality is that the quality and reliability of moving companies vary wildly.
 Some aren’t properly licensed or insured, leaving you at risk if something goes wrong.
 It’s crucial to work with a company that has a proven track record.
 Starving Students is a fully licensed and insured moving company with decades of experience.
 Our mission has always been to provide professional service you can count on, whether you’re moving one state over or across the country.

-Myth: “Student Movers” Means Inexperienced Movers
+Myth: “Student Movers” Means Inexperienced

 The name “Starving Students” might make you think of a couple of college kids with a truck, but that couldn’t be further from the truth.
 While our company was started by two students back in 1973, we’ve grown into a highly professional moving service that has helped over a million customers.
 Our teams are trained, experienced, and dedicated to handling your belongings with care.
 Don’t just take our word for it; you can read testimonials from customers who trusted us with their moves.
 We combine the affordability you’d hope for with the professionalism you need.